Prompt: You will be writing about an interesting encounter with a person or office or department or class or activity here at Louisiana College.

 Step 1.
 Introduction — put your thesis in context.
 You want to use this paragraph to set the stage for your thesis, since it will be the last sentence of this paragraph.
 You are writing about an important moment in your educational life, so you can take multiple paths — explain your former attitude to education, your struggles/comfort level with school, your family’s attitudes towards education.
 Does this paragraph prepare the reader to understand the rest of the essay?
 This is what you want to do in your introduction.
 Your last sentence, the thesis, will direct the process of your essay: “When I observed a live autopsy in my biology class, it made me realize that I wanted to be a forensic pathologist.”

 Step 2.
 Body — the body of the essay will be the logical narration of the event and the explanation of why it was important.
 You will NOT say, “The day I watched a live autopsy was important and changed my life.”
 That is boring, and it does not tell the reader much at all.
 In the body of your essay, you will elaborate on your thesis.
 What details of that event on that day were most memorable?
 Why were they memorable?
 Why were they important?
 What was most important about them?
-You will spend the body of the essay (at least 3 paragraphs) telling your readers 1. what happened up until the event and how you felt about it, 2. the event itself and the immediate aftermath and how you felt about it, and 3. the was that this event affected or changed you, which includes what you are doing now and what you might do in the future.
+You will spend the body of the essay (at least 3 paragraphs) telling your readers 1. what happened, 2. how the event affected you at the time, and 3. how the event caused a change in the way you think, feel, and/or behave towards situations like this in the future.
 Remember that these readers do not know you.
 You need to include information that will help them know you and why this event is important to you.

 Step 3.
 Conclusion — revisit your thesis.
 “Watching an autopsy was a pivotal moment in my life, and it directed my academic focus towards a career in forensic science.”
 Remind your readers of your event, and remind them of its importance.
 Do not use the same words that you used in the introduction — remember that a narrative is a way of telling a story, and do not use the same words over and over again.
 Because it is boring.